 - Make sure that the gaiters and boot covers are clean.
 This will prevent chafing, where bacteria would again have an easy game.

-- Even if you think it is nice to remove the fetlock, it is strongly advised not to do so.
+- Even if you think it is nice to remove the fetlock hanging, it is strongly advised not to do so.
 You will destroy the function of water drainage.

-- Be sure to feed a balanced diet.
+- Be sure to feed a balanced feeding.

 - Various herbs for liver detoxification or immune strengthening can be helpful.
 Here you should seek advice from professionals.